-The drilling of OB2, 3 and 4 has been completed and receipt of the final assay results and corresponding mineral resource estimate are awaited.
-Due to topography, some 25% of the planned exploration area has proved to be difficult and expensive to access and as a result has not been drilled (albeit the Company does not expect the area to create difficulties for actual mining).
+The drilling of OB2, 3 and 4 was completed during 2022/23.
+X-ray fluorescence ("XRF") grade measurements, together with full assays for some 5% of the samples as checks, is expected to enable an inferred resource estimate to be prepared to JORC standards.
+Due to unfavourable topography, some 25% of the planned exploration area proved difficult and expensive to access and as a result was not drilled (albeit the Company does not expect the area to create difficulties for actual mining).

-The mineral resource estimate for OB2,3 and 4 will exclude the area of difficult topography, however, based on semiquantitative XRF analysis carried out on cores by the Company, the amount drilled is expected to provide ample ore to provide a relatively long life for the Phase 2 development.
+The mineral resource estimate for OB2,3 and 4 will exclude the area of difficult topography, but, based on the XRF analysis carried out on cores by the Company (and not yet verified by the 5% full assay checks), the amount drilled is expected to provide ample ore to provide a relatively long life for the Phase 2 development.